AllanChain/grafana-feishu/README.md

     container_name: grafana-feishu
     restart: always
     environment:
-      - FEISHU_WEBHOOK=${FEISHU_WEBHOOK}
+      - FEISHU_WEBHOOK_BASE=${FEISHU_WEBHOOK_BASE}
       - WEBHOOK_AUTH=${WEBHOOK_AUTH}
 ```

 The exposed port is `2387`.

 After setting up the server, go to Grafana > "Alerting" > "Contact points", add a new contact point with integration as "Webhook".
-Fill in the URL (`http://grafana-feishu:2387` in this example) and credentials.
+Fill in the URL and credentials.

+The URL should be like `http://grafana-feishu:2387/{botUUID}`, where `{botUUID}` is the UUID of the bot you created in Feishu, i.e. the last part of the bot webhook URL.

+In the previous version, a whole bot URL (including the UUID) can be set with the environment variable `FEISHU_WEBHOOK`, and the bot UUID is not needed in Grafana.
+This is still supported.

 <img width="737" alt="Grafana config" src="https://user-images.githubusercontent.com/36528777/235901125-181eeb60-df6c-45ff-b550-7756a91c65d1.png">